-Prerequisites: Qualifying math score, and successful completion of an introductory Scratch programming course or placement test.
+Prerequisites: Successful completion of an introductory Scratch programming course or placement test.

 Course Format: Individually Paced

 Course Length: Typically 3 months

 Advanced Scratch Programming guides students through challenging concepts in Scratch Programming.
 Building on their foundation of Scratch fundamentals, students will be able to create intricate animations and games using complex logic and program design.

 Students develop their programming skills while learning about lists, defining procedures, using webcam sensing, and debugging problematic code.
 They will broaden their understanding of variables, operators, and event-driven programming while applying their existing knowledge in new ways of thinking about Scratch.

 Students also examine graphic art and digital music in computers, and are encouraged to think artistically and creatively about computer programming and design.
 Participants are exposed to a brief history of computer graphics and developments in software and hardware for human-computer interaction.
 Students practice and demonstrate their knowledge through assignments, quizzes, a midterm project, and a final project.